 It's a real shame.
 We can really do some good if a diverse set of folks understand data tech but there's a lot of barriers.
+Too many.
 Part of the problem is learning anxiety.
 There's an overload of content but a lack of direction.
 No sense of calm.
-This website hopefully gives a small remedy to this situation by sticking to a few principles.
+This website tries to give a small remedy to this situation by sticking to a few principles.

 1. Calm Content

 Tech needs to have less skill anxiety.
 We don't want to overpromise or even suggest that you "must have these skills".
 That would be non-sense.
 Instead we just hope to show you tools and thoughts that might make your professional life more enjoyable.